 We parked the car at the clubhouse and headed in the direction of the iconic Turnberry Lighthouse, one of many lighthouses in Scotland built by the Stevenson family.
-That’s the same Stevenson family that call Robert Louis Stevenson their own.
+The same Stevenson family who call Robert Louis Stevenson their own.

 Our walk took us along an old airfield runway, a remnant of WWII.
 I love the fact that it’s been preserved right in the middle of a prestigious golf resort.
-Lover of golf courses Mr G took time out to hit a few imaginary balls into the distance with an imaginary club he’d conveniently been carrying.
+Golf course fanatic Mr G took time out to hit a few imaginary balls into the distance with an imaginary club he’d conveniently been carrying.

 As we approached the lighthouse it started to rain and the wind got up.
 Passing a couple of hardy golfers we decided that we were also undeterred by the weather.